Thumb Basal Joint (CMC) Arthritis - Palm Beach, FL

 Thank you for choosing Palm Beach Hand to Shoulder for your upper extremity care.
 I have put this information together with the patient scheduled for surgery to treat thumb arthritis in mind.
 Please review carefully to ensure the best possible outcome.

-theorized that women are more commonly afflicted than men because the soft tissues around the joint are not as
+It is theorized that women are more commonly afflicted than men because the soft tissues around the joint are not as supportive.

 If your symptoms have not responded to bracing, steroid injections, oral anti-inflammatories, or diet and activity modifications, you may be a candidate for surgical treatment.